 A Model of Christ and the Church

 I asked Noël if there was anything she wanted me to say today.
 She said, “You cannot say too often that marriage is a model of Christ and the church.”
 I think she is right and there are at least three reasons: (1) This lifts marriage out of the sordid sitcom images and gives it the magnificent meaning God meant it to have; (2) this gives marriage a solid basis in grace, since Christ obtained and sustains his bride by grace alone; and (3) this shows that the husband’s headship and the wife’s submission are crucial and crucified.
-That is, they are woven into the very meaning of marriage as a display of Christ and the church, but they are both defined by Christ’s self-denying work on the cross so that their pride and slavishness are cancelled.
+That is, they are woven into the very meaning of marriage as a display of Christ and the church, but they are both defined by Christ’s self-denying work on the cross so that their pride and slavishness are canceled.

 We spent the first two messages on the first of these reasons: giving the foundation for marriage as a display of the covenant love of God.
-Marriage is a covenant between a man and a woman in which they promise to be a faithful as husband and a faithful wife in a new one-flesh union as long as they both shall live.
+Marriage is a covenant between a man and a woman in which they promise to be faithful as a husband and a faithful wife in a new one-flesh union as long as they both shall live.
 This covenant, sealed with solemn vows and sexual union, is designed to showcase the covenant-keeping grace of God.

 A Solid Basis in Grace